 Downtown Davidson is filled with locally-owned restaurants and shops that stand in the same buildings that served a different purpose in the 20th century.
 Kindred Restaurant sits in what used to be the local pharmacy and the Village Store used to show silent films.

-11. Head southeast on Davidson-Concord Rd., and stay on NC-73 towards the Bradford Store
+11. Head southeast on Davidson-Concord Rd., and stay on NC-73 towards the Bradford Market

 The Bradford Market, formerly the Bradford Farm and Store, originally opened in 1912 offering locally sourced food until it closed in 1958.
-It later reopened in 2006 where people today can purchase organic food and wellness items like essential oils and dietary specialties, and unique gifts.
+It later reopened in 2006 where people today can purchase fresh, local produce and wellness items like essential oils and dietary specialties, and unique gifts.

 12. Drive west on NC-73, turn left on Ramah Church Rd., left on NC-115, and left on Huntersville-Concord Rd to arrive at the Old Huntersville Jail